How to Install Window Stays

 What Are Casement Windows?

 Casement windows are attached to a frame with one or more hinges.
 They open and shut like a door, either out or in.
 Historically, this type of window was popular before the introduction of sash windows, with many having leaded glass panes.
 Unlike contemporary casement windows, the original design opened inwards, often with shutters on the outside of the window frame.

 Early casement windows had matching hardware, usually crafted in black iron, likely to have been forged by the local blacksmith.
 This changed in the Victorian era when brass was the favoured finish.

-Casement fasteners keep the window shut securely in place and can also have the additional feature of a lock.
+Window fasteners keep a casement window shut securely in place and offer a handle for opening and closing.
+Some fastener handles also have the additional feature of a lock.

 How To Fit A Casement Window Stay

 Helpful guide for choosing the correct Shepherds Crook Window Fastener handingRead Article